fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 ### Use Case

  Assume a transactional Cube that include dimension transaction date`cal_dt`,transaction city`city`, customer gender`sex_id`, payment type`pay_type`.
-Analyst usually need to group transaction date, transaction city andcustomer gender to understand consumption preference for different gender in different city, in this case, `cal_dt, city,sex_id `will be grouped together.
+Analyst usually need to group transaction date, transaction city and customer gender to understand consumption preference for different gender in different city, in this case, `cal_dt, city,sex_id `will be grouped together.
 In this case above, it is recommended to assign them in joint dimension based on existing aggregation group that include following dimension and combination as shown in figure 6.